leixiaofeng-astar/eye_rasabot/data/nlu.md

 - How long do I need to rest after LASEK?
 - How long will I take to recover after LA LASEK SIK?
 - How should I care for my eyes after LASEK?
-- Do I need eyedrops after my LASEK surgery?
+- Do I need [eyedrops]{"entity": "medicine_name", "value": "eyedrop-synm"} after my LASEK surgery?

 ## intent: lasik_refractivesurgery-treatment_laser_surgery-cornearefractive_184
 - What is ReLEx® Smile?